 The NZCVS consists of 29 screener questions and 27 follow-on clarification questions.
-The follow-on questions collected additional information about the incident which enabled a provisional incident code to be assigned.
+The follow-on questions collected additional information about the incident which enables a provisional incident code to be assigned.
 For example, question VS2.01 is the screener question which asks if a vehicle has been stolen or taken without permission, and VS2.02 is a follow-on question which checks if the vehicle was parked inside a private yard at the time.
-The combination of these screeners and followon questions, results in a total of 46 unique incident scenarios.
+The combination of all the core screeners and follow-on questions, results in a total of 46 unique incident scenarios.
+Cycle 4 also included questions which screened for psychological violence, and were counted as screener 47.

-All incident scenarios were prioritised roughly in order of rarity / severity of harm and damage, from 1-4612, such that those types of incidents that occurred less-frequently and were more serious, were prioritised above those that were more common / less serious.
+All incident scenarios were prioritised roughly in order of rarity / severity of harm and damage, from $1-47^{15}$, such that those types of incidents that occurred less-frequently and were more serious, were prioritised above those that were more common / less serious.
 For example, the assault scenarios were prioritised above the burglary ones.
 In addition, all scenarios which originated from CASI screeners were prioritised above those originating from CAPI screeners.
 This was done to minimise the need for the laptop to be handed back and forth between the interviewer and respondent (all CASI victim forms were completed by the respondent independently, before handing the laptop back to the interviewer to administer the CAPI victim forms).